Netherlands in World War II: Survival rates and causes

 Marnix Croes and Peter Tammes examined the survival rates among the different regions of the Netherlands.
 They conclude that most of the hypotheses do not explain the data.
 They suggest that a more likely explanation was the varying "ferocity" with which the Germans and their Dutch collaborators hunted Jews in hiding in the different regions.
 In 2002, Ad van Liempt published Kopgeld: Nederlandse premiejagers op zoek naar joden, 1943 (Bounty: Dutch bounty hunters in search of Jews, 1943), published in English as Hitler's Bounty Hunters: The Betrayal of the Jews (2005).
-He found in newly-declassified records that the Germans paid a bounty to police and other collaborators, such as the Colonnie Henneicke group, for tracking down Jews.
+He found in newly-declassified records that the Germans paid a bounty to police and other collaborators, such as the Colonne Henneicke group, for tracking down Jews.

 A 2018 publication, De 102.000 namen, lists the 102000 known victims of the persecution of Jewish, Sinti, and Roma people from the Netherlands; the book is published by Boom, Amsterdam, under the auspices of the Westerbork Remembrance Center.